alex-james-vukovity/react-file-structure/README.md

 # Motivation
 Knowing what exact file structure and naming convention to adopt right out the the gate can save you and your team a lot of time and effort.
 Not knowing this could have you wade through many different refactors until you get to the structure that feels right for you and your team.

-What I mean by "feels right" is that there is no right file strucutre.
+What I mean by "feels right" is that there is no right file structure.
 Every team and every project is in a certain way different.
 That means that each team should pick a file structure that works for them.
 [React official docs](https://reactjs.org/docs/faq-structure.html) tells you not to think about file structure too much and to figure it out as the app grows.
 In my experience, unfortunately this approach did not work out well and for that reason I'd like to share the knowledge I gained during this time.

 <br/><br/>